Looking for Something?

 • Fresh homemade pasta cooks in half the time of dried pasta and is so delicious that you might not even need sauce – just toss in a little butter and some fresh herbs and dinner is ready!

-Do You Have To Make Homemade Pasta By Hand?
+Do You Have To knead Homemade Pasta By Hand?

-• Eggs – I use large white or brown eggs for this recipe because typically that’s what I have in my refrigerator.
-Not all fresh pasta requires eggs or oil but the egg adds flavor, protein and fat, which makes the dough easier to work and enriches the taste.
+• Eggs – We use large white or brown eggs for this recipe.
+Eggs adds flavor, protein and fat, which makes the dough easier to work and enriches the taste.

 • Olive Oil – Olive oil adds fat and flavor to the pasta and makes the pasta dough more supple and easier to roll.
-I use extra virgin olive oil because the oil that you choose makes a difference in the final flavor of the pasta and extra virgin olive oil is what I typically have on hand.
+We use extra virgin olive oil because the oil that you choose makes a difference in the final flavor of the pasta.

-• Flour – I use just plain all purpose flour when I make pasta but there is real value in trying other kinds of flour like Semolina or 00 flour.
-Changing the flour changes the pasta consistency, 00 flour resulting in silkier noodles and Semolina resulting in heartier, rougher pasta noodles.
-Different flours and different consistencies are worth trying out but everything comes with a learning curve.
-Experiment, experiment, experiment!
+• Flour – We typically use all purpose flour but there is real value in trying other kinds of flour.
+Changing the flour changes the pasta consistency, 00 flour resulting in silkier noodles and Semolina flour results in heartier, rougher pasta noodles.

 “Life is a combination of magic and pasta.”